FAQ

 7. Do you provide transportation to and from the airport?

-Note for late-night arrivals: The roads are poorly lit and bordered by farms on both sides, making for frequent animal crossings and thus hazardous conditions for nighttime travel.
-If you are only able to find flights arriving MGA at night (or departing MGA early morning), we recommend coming in a day early (or leaving a day late) and staying overnight in Managua for travel to the camp (or airport) the next morning.
-We pick up and drop off at the two hotels near the airport in Managua: the Best Western and the Camino Real.
+Note for late-night arrivals: If you are only able to find flights arriving MGA at night (or departing MGA early morning), we recommend coming in a day early (or leaving a day late) and staying overnight in Managua for travel to the camp (or airport) the next morning.
+We pick up and drop off at two hotels near the airport in Managua: the Best Western and the Camino Real.

 8. How do I book a reservation and pay my deposit?

 We require a 50% deposit to book a reservation and all retreat participants are required to fill out our registration form and read/sign our camp waiver form.
-The deposit is payable via PayPal (even if you don’t have a PayPal account) or by wire transfer to our U.S. bank account.
+The deposit is payable via PayPal (even if you don’t have a PayPal account) using a credit card, debit card, or ACH bank transfer.

 9. Why am I being charged 3% on my PayPal invoice?